shmalebx9/illegal-vim/README.md

 ## Usage

-Initiate with <kbd>svim</kbd> script rather than gvim directly to save the session.
-This will also open new files in the same vim instance if files are provided as an argument.
+Initiate with `svim` script rather than gvim directly.
+The svim script will open gvim in server mode if no files are given.
+If files are supplied then they will be opened in the running instance of gvim.
+If gvim is not running and files are supplied then they will be opened with gvim in server mode.
+This is similar to the behaviour of sublime text.

 ### Tab Navigation

 <kbd>PageUp</kbd>	Go to next

 <kbd>PageDown</kbd>	Go to last

 <kbd>Ctrl+w</kbd>	Close current

 ### "normal" keybinds

 <kbd>Ctrl+s</kbd>	Save the current buffer

 <kbd>Ctrl+c</kbd>	Copy selected text (to secondary)

 <kbd>Ctrl+v</kbd>	Paste selected text (from secondary)

 ### Spelling

 <kbd>Zl</kbd>		Correct misspelled word under cursor

 <kbd>ZN</kbd>		Go to next misspelled word

 <kbd>ZP</kbd>		Go to last misspelled word

 More at [spelunker](https://github.com/kamykn/spelunker.vim/blob/master/README.md)